modusintech/discussion/README.md

-# discussion
-Modusin Discussion Board
+# Modusin Tech Group Discussion

+This group used to discuss about Modusin Tech
+This project is a clone Medium